w-black/Multivariate-Timeseries-Forecasting-via-Graph-Neural-Networks/README.md

 significantly outperforms UniTempr, further supporting our hypothesis that it is essential to consider the temporal state of the entire multivariate timeseries when producing forecasts.

+## Pipeline
 ### Generates low dimensional embeddings using graphSAGE for highly multivariate time-series as a method for forecasting values via KNN

-Pipeline:
 1. Import multivariate time-series CSV file and features for each time-series CSV file
 2. Generate a time-series dataframe for each day and the previous 60 days with corresponding feature dataframe.
 Also generate dataframe of next 10 days
 3. For each of these sub dataframes: